Hyrtsi/hyrtsi.github.io/docs/_posts/2023-03-04-soft-synth.md

 author: Eljas Hyyrynen
 ---

-I love music.
-I totally love the fact that humans can create sounds in various ways.
-That's why I've spent countless of moments in my life with guitar, piano, singing, DJing as well as acoustics and digital signal processing.

-It's only natural to try to create sounds using programming.
+I love music and programming so it's a natural extension to try to create sounds using programming.
-I like to introduce topics by showing the most simple possible program to do the thing.
-In this case it would be showing a simple code that plays a sound.
+In this post we will create a naive and simple to understand program that creates a sound, an audio equivalent of `Hello World`.
+We will work our way from there towards something more sophisticated.

-As for graphics programming, I think [SFML](https://www.sfml-dev.org/) abstracts the unnecessary details of the audio pipeline.
+As in graphics programming, I think [SFML](https://www.sfml-dev.org/) abstracts the unnecessary details of the audio pipeline for the purposes of a gentle introduction to the topic.
-Let's create the audio equivalent of `Hello World`.

 ## Dependencies